nikkorn/mistreevous/README.md

 ```

 #### Until
-An until guard decorator will be satisfied as long as its condition evaluates to false.
+An until guard will be satisfied as long as its condition evaluates to false.

 ```
 root {